Lee182/budgie-launcher-super/README.md

 # budgie-launcher-super
 ## idea/why
-Basically i needed a command to switch tasks, given i'm used to the same functionality with windows. me tones more productive than tabbing.
+A simple script to switch tasks using `super + 1` number keys, the same feature exists with other desktops like windows and unity, this adds it to budgie desktop.

-Its simple switch to or launch window from tasklist by using super shortcuts
+Example shortcut mappings
 ```
 Super + 1 : windows 1
 Super + 2 : windows 2